csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The **minimax algorithm** (Figure 5.3) computes the minimax decision from the current state.MINIMAX ALGORITHM

 It uses a simple recursive computation of the minimax values of each successor state, directly implementing the defining equations.
 The recursion proceeds all the way down to the leaves of the tree, and then the minimax values are **backed up** through the tree as the recursion unwinds.
-For example, in Figure 5.2, the algorithm first recurses down to the three bottom- left nodes and uses the UTILITY function on them to discover that their values are 3, 12, and 8, respectively.
-Then it takes the minimum of these values, 3, and returns it as the backed- up value of node B. A similar process gives the backed-up values of 2 for C and 2 for D. Finally, we take the maximum of 3, 2, and 2 to get the backed-up value of 3 for the root node.
+For example, in Figure 5.2, the algorithm first recurses down to the three bottomleft nodes and uses the UTILITY function on them to discover that their values are 3, 12, and 8, respectively.
+Then it takes the minimum of these values, 3, and returns it as the backedup value of node B. A similar process gives the backed-up values of 2 for C and 2 for D. Finally, we take the maximum of 3, 2, and 2 to get the backed-up value of 3 for the root node.

 The minimax algorithm performs a complete depth-first exploration of the game tree.
 If the maximum depth of the tree is m and there are b legal moves at each point, then the time complexity of the minimax algorithm is O(b m).
 The space complexity is O(bm) for an algorithm that generates all actions at once, or O(m) for an algorithm that generates actions one at a time (see page 87).
 For real games, of course, the time cost is totally impractical, but this algorithm serves as the basis for the mathematical analysis of games and for more practical algorithms.